Year of the RAT

 first is the frequency range - 13.5-20MHz and 20-27MHz.
 The unusually

-high frequency range suggests a surveillance role rather than normal
+high frequency range hints at a surveillance role rather than normal

 Navy communications.
-In today's parlance, it would be known as an ELINT
+In today's parlance, it might be known as an ELINT

 tags for the local control boxes, black lacquered local tuning knobs,